jvzonlab/OrganoidTracker/README.md

 Tracking code
 =============

-Code for tracking (identifiying and linking) the positions of particles.
+Code for tracking the positions of cells.
+Tracking consists of two tasks: identification and linking.
+Identification is the process where the positions of cells are determined in single images, while linking is the process where it is determined wat cell at frame t corresponds to wat cell(s) in frame t + 1.

 Setting up the environment
 --------------------------